LeaderPortfolio

 Early Life

 Maja Oeri was born in Basel, Switzerland, in 1955.
-Her early life was shaped by her family's deep roots in the Basel community and their involvement in the pharmaceutical industry.
-Her grandmother, Maja Sacher, played a significant role in her upbringing, influencing her interest in the arts and culture.
+She grew up in Basel and was influenced by her family's legacy in the pharmaceutical industry.
+Her grandmother, Maja Sacher, brought her into the Emanuel-Hoffmann-Stiftung (EHS) at a young age, where she began to develop her interest in art.

 Rise to Success